nervape/nervape-original-trace/README.md

 2. Verify if the operation is a `TRANSFER` or `RELEASE` op;
 2.1.
 If operation is a `RELEASE` op, the lock will be free to unlock 2.2.
 If operation is a `TRANSFER` op, the lock arg must be reset to target the transfer desitination `lock_hash`
+3. If the type script is not CKBFS contract, then it will act as a normal proxy lock

 *This project was bootstrapped with [ckb-script-templates].*